kubelt/kubelt/www/content/en/docs/basics/cores-whitepaper.md

 ---
-title: "Kubelt CMS Whitepaper"
+title: "Kubelt Cores Whitepaper"
-description: "Kubelt is an open source toolkit for building peer-to-peer dapps.
-Using a CMS dapp, SDK, and peer node, developers can build dapps quickly using open standards, allowing maximum interoperability, easy scalability, and high availability.
-This paper describes the full architecture of a system composed from these components and its theoretical foundations."
+description: "Kubelt cores are the composable nodes of a decentralized, distributed cloud computing environment.
+They provide storage, compute, networking, and cryptographic capabilities.
+This paper describes the theoretical construction of the core as an object and the logical organization of cores into a distributed graph.
+Physical implemnentation is touched on at a high-level as it relates to addressing practical efficiency concerns."
-lead: "A physical approach to distributed semantic graphs."
+lead: "A description of the logical node that composes into a distributed cloud."
 date: 2021-12-01T00:00:00+00:00
 images: []
 menu: